henrik/octopress/source/_posts/2013-02-28-beyond-active-record-merge.markdown

 end
 ```

-You might use [`merge`](http://apidock.com/rails/ActiveRecord/SpawnMethods/merge) and do something like:
+You might use Active Record's [`merge`](http://apidock.com/rails/ActiveRecord/SpawnMethods/merge) and do something like:

 ``` ruby
 class User < ActiveRecord::Base